okuxxbos20/geoHoop-react/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: `yarn start`

- `yarn start`

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 main color: #313a46
+sub color: #e8ecf1